Hardin County magistrate issues apology after Facebook post about Muslims

 While some residents think the Facebook post is just an opinion, others find it offensive.

-"(Elected officials) should not be saying things like that, especially in a forum where people like us read it," said Elizabeth Gallagher.
+"(Elected officials) should not be saying things like that, especially in a forum where people like us read it," Elizabeth Gallagher said.
 "They should know better."

-"He really shouldn't put it publicly, but that's just his opinion," said Melvin Cook.
+"He really shouldn't put it publicly, but that's just his opinion," Melvin Cook added.

 Thompson later replied to comments on the Hardin Local Facebook page, saying: